AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 **Cons**:

-* The location of free-form fields within the schema is ad-hoc, meaning they appear in alphabetical order within the Schema Editor.
+* The location of free-form fields within the schema is ad hoc, meaning they appear in alphabetical order within the Schema Editor.
 This can make schemas less structured, and similar free-form fields can end up being far separated depending on their names.